-Cauda equina syndrome (CES) is a condition that occurs when the bundle of nerves below the end of the spinal cord known as the cauda equina is damaged.
-The term Cauda Equina means ‘horses tail’ in Latin and describes the spray of nerves that come off the bottom of the spinal cord and activate the bladder, bowel, sexual organs and legs.
-When these nerves are compressed or damaged the impact on the sufferer can be devastating.
-Signs and symptoms of CES include lower back pain, pain that radiates down the leg, and loss of bowel or bladder control.
+There is a bundle of nerves below the end of the spinal cord known as the cauda equina.
+When they are damaged, it is known as Cauda Equina Syndrome (CES).
+The term cauda equina means ‘horse’s tail’ in Latin.
+It best describes the spray of nerves that come off the bottom of the spinal cord and activate the bladder, bowel, sexual organs and legs.
+When these nerves are compressed or damaged, the impact on the sufferer can be devastating.
+Signs and symptoms of CES include lower back pain, pain that radiates down the leg and loss of bowel or bladder control.

 What causes CES?

 - Back/Spine problems such as a slipped disc

 What are the symptoms and warning signs of Cauda Equina Syndrome?

 Cauda Equina Syndrome is rare and symptoms can be the result of other causes than those outlined above.
 However, it is extremely important to get any symptoms you have checked out as soon as you start to experience them.

 SPINE – The 5 Five Red Flags of Cauda Equina Syndrome